 MOD EUR/XXXXA6/9

-19 9.35.1 The Bureau shall include the detailed results of its examination under No. 11.31 of compliance with the limits in Tables 22-1 to 22- of Article 22 in the publication under No. 9.38.
-(WRC-2000)
+19 9.35.1 The Bureau shall include the detailed results of its examination under No. 11.31 of compliance with the limits in Tables 22-1 to 22- or the applicable single entry limits in No. 22.5L of Article 22 in the publication under No. 9.38.
+(WRC-2019)

 Reasons: Resolution 159 (WRC-15) resolves to conduct studies of regulatory provisions for the operation of non-GSO FSS satellite systems, while ensuring protection of GSO satellite networks in the FSS, MSS and BSS.
 In order to cover FSS and BSS cases it is proposed to address this issue by Bureau examination of NGSO filings on the criteria presented in in 22.5L.